 Example calculation (simplified)

-• For illustrative purposes, converting $50,000 in a year you’re in the 24% federal bracket could result in taxes on that amount (ignoring state tax).
-Future withdrawals from the converted balance may be tax-free, and it typically won’t create RMDs later.
+- For illustrative purposes, converting $50,000 in a year an individual is in the 24% federal bracket could result in taxes on that amount (ignoring state tax).
+Future withdrawals from the converted balance may be tax-free, and it typically will not create RMDs later.

 Conclusion

 Retirement withdrawals are a major tax and cash-flow decision for high earners.
-By understanding how Social Security is taxed, planning for RMDs, sequencing withdrawals, monitoring timing, and considering Roth conversions, you may better manage your lifetime tax situation and retirement income.
+By understanding how Social Security is taxed, planning for RMDs, sequencing withdrawals, monitoring timing, and considering Roth conversions, retirees may better manage their lifetime tax situation and retirement income.

-If you're a high earner in California, working with a fiduciary financial advisor may help you tailor these strategies to your circumstances and stay compliant with state and federal rules.
+High earners in California may find that working with a fiduciary financial advisor helps tailor these strategies to their circumstances and supports compliance with state and federal rules.

 Next step: Consult a financial advisor to create a personalized retirement withdrawal plan.